Poland's top court ruling marks major challenge to EU laws

 Mr Morawiecki wanted to prevent Polish judges from using EU law to question the legitimacy of judges appointed following recent changes to the judiciary.

-Those changes have been criticised by the European Commission, the EU's executive body, and many international legal bodies for undermining judicial independence and increasing political control over courts.
+Those changes have been criticised by the European Commission and many international legal bodies for undermining judicial independence and increasing political control over courts.

 Poland's Constitutional Tribunal is now dominated by judges that are sympathetic to the governing Law and Justice party (PiS), some of whom are former party members.